Who5673/coc-nasm/README.md

 - __However__, it is one of the **strong** plugin for NASM.
 - Netwide Assembler does have a lack of good plugins for snippets and auto-completions so that is why coc-nasm needs to be invented.
 - coc-nasm has snippets and auto-completions for NASM, but note: This plugin does not support syntax highlighting.
 You may need them by installing third-party plugins for NASM.
 Fortunately, vim supports syntax highlighting for that language.
+- If you have any problem about this plugin, please fix it by yourself as this product is __NO WARRANTY__.
+However, I will tell you that my contact information is in contact.txt in GitHub repository.

 ## Dependencies
 Not all the dependencies of the app will be installed via `:CocInstall coc-nasm`, but you also can install them from coc.nvim.